pauloo27/aryzona/README.md

 Just another simple Discord bot.

+Are you on GitHub?
+The main repository is at [Gitea](https://git.notagovernment.agency/Pauloo27/aryzona).

 ## Features
 - random animals (`!dog`, `!cat`, `!fox`)
 - run bash commands in the host (`!bash`)